Germany says West to agree more sanctions on Russia after Bucha killings | Headlines

 - Germany

 Russia on Sunday denied its forces were responsible for the deaths of civilians in the town of Bucha and said Ukraine had staged a performance for the Western media.
 Reuters saw corpses strewn across the town.
-One appeared to have his hands bound by the white cloth, and to have been shot in the mouth.
-Ukrainian President Volodymyr Zelenskiy accused Russia of carrying out a "genocide".
+One appeared to have his hands bound with white cloth, and to have been shot in the mouth.
+Ukrainian President Volodymyr Zelenskiy accused Russia of carrying out a genocide.

 The West warned of more sanctions.
-"Putin and his supporters will feel the consequences" of their actions, German Chancellor Olaf Scholz said in a statement to reporters in the chancellery.
+"Putin and his supporters will feel the consequences" of their actions, German Chancellor Olaf Scholz said in a statement to reporters.

 German Defence Minister Christine Lambrecht said the European Union should talk about ending Russian gas imports.
 Germany, Europe's largest economy, has so far resisted calls to impose an embargo on energy imports from Russia, saying its economy and that of other European countries are too dependent on them.
 Russia supplies 40% of Europe's gas needs.

+Italy's Foreign Minister Luigi Di Maio said the events in Bucha were "unleashing a wave of indignation that will lead to new sanctions" and did not exclude "that in the next few hours there could be a debate on the issue of imports of hydrocarbons from Russia", he told a programme on Italy's Rai 3 channel, adding Italy would not veto a fifth package of sanctions.
 The United States said that those responsible for any war crimes must be held responsible, Britain said it was stepping up its sanctions and France condemned "massive abuses" by Russian forces in Ukraine.
-SANCTIONS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)